If Ph Is Less Than Pka

 Buffering Capacity

 A buffer solution is a solution that resists changes in pH when small amounts of acid or base are added to it.
 Buffer solutions typically consist of a weak acid and its conjugate base, or a weak base and its conjugate acid.
-The buffering capacity of a solution is highest when the pH is close to the pKa of the weak acid or base.
+Still, the buffering capacity of a solution is highest when the pH is close to the pKa of the weak acid or base.
 At this point, there are approximately equal concentrations of the acid and its conjugate base, allowing the buffer to neutralize both added acid and added base effectively.

 When pH is Less Than pKa